AI-HELP/sdk-android-example/README.md

 	dependencies {
 	 ...
-	    compile 'net.aihelp:elva:1.4.4.5'
-	    compile 'com.android.support:appcompat-v7:23.4.0'
-	    compile 'com.android.support:design:23.4.0'
-	    compile 'com.android.support:recyclerview-v7:23.4.0'
-	    compile 'com.android.support:cardview-v7:23.4.0'
+	    compile 'net.aihelp:elva:1.5.0'
     ...
     }

-Wait until the build.gradle sync completion and make sure there is no error during sync: Under the "External Libraries" folder of Android Studio Project sturcture view you should be able to find the folder "elva-1.4.4" and other dependencies specified above.
+Wait until the build.gradle sync completion and make sure there is no error during sync: Under the "External Libraries" folder of Android Studio Project sturcture view you should be able to find the folder "elva-1.5.0".
 If there is an error during sync or you can not find elva folder.
 Use the Method #2 below:

 ### Method #2.
 Download The AIHelp Android SDK：
 Click "Clone or download" to download Android SDK in the github page, unzip the downloaded file.